BAAI-DCAI/Bunny/README.md

 ## News and Updates

+* 2024.06.01 🔥 **Bunny-v1.1-Llama-3-8B-V, supporting 1152x1152 resolution, is released!** It is built upon SigLIP and Llama-3-8B-Instruct with S$`^2`$-Wrapper.
+Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_1-Llama-3-8B-V)! 🐰 [Demo](http://bunny.dataoptim.org)

 * 2024.05.08 🔥 **Bunny-v1.1-4B, supporting 1152x1152 resolution, is released!** It is built upon SigLIP and Phi-3-Mini-4K 3.8B with S$`^2`$-Wrapper.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_1-4B)! 🐰 [Demo](http://bunny.dataoptim.org)

 * 2024.05.01 🔥 **Bunny-v1.0-4B, a vision-language model based on Phi-3, is released!** It is built upon SigLIP and Phi-3-Mini-4K 3.8B.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_0-4B)! 🤗 [GGUF](https://huggingface.co/BAAI/Bunny-v1_0-4B-gguf)

 * 2024.04.21 🔥 **Bunny-Llama-3-8B-V, the first vision-language model based on Llama-3, is released!** It is built upon SigLIP and Llama-3-8B-Instruct.
-Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-Llama-3-8B-V), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-Llama-3-8B-V), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-Llama-3-8B-V)! 🐰 [Demo](http://bunny.dataoptim.org) 🤗 [GGUF](https://huggingface.co/BAAI/Bunny-Llama-3-8B-V-gguf)
+Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-Llama-3-8B-V), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-Llama-3-8B-V), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-Llama-3-8B-V)! 🤗 [GGUF](https://huggingface.co/BAAI/Bunny-Llama-3-8B-V-gguf)

 * 2024.04.18 🔥 **Bunny-v1.0-3B-zh, powerful on English and Chinese, is released!** It is built upon SigLIP and MiniCPM-2B.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_0-3B-zh), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-v1.0-3B-zh/summary), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-v1.0-3B-zh)!
 The evaluation results are in the [Model Zoo](#model-zoo).
 We sincerely thank Zhenwei Shao for his kind help.

-* 2024.03.15 🔥 **Bunny-v1.0-2B-zh, focusing on Chinese, is released!** It is built upon SigLIP and Qwen1.5-1.8B.
+* 2024.03.15 **Bunny-v1.0-2B-zh, focusing on Chinese, is released!** It is built upon SigLIP and Qwen1.5-1.8B.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_0-2B-zh), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-v1.0-2B-zh/summary), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-v1.0-2B-zh)!
 The evaluation results are in the [Model Zoo](#model-zoo).

-* 2024.03.06 🔥 **Bunny training data is released!** Check more details about Bunny-v1.0-data in [HuggingFace](https://huggingface.co/datasets/BoyaWu10/Bunny-v1_0-data) or [ModelScope](https://www.modelscope.cn/datasets/BoyaWu10/Bunny-v1.0-data)!
+* 2024.03.06 **Bunny training data is released!** Check more details about Bunny-v1.0-data in [HuggingFace](https://huggingface.co/datasets/BoyaWu10/Bunny-v1_0-data) or [ModelScope](https://www.modelscope.cn/datasets/BoyaWu10/Bunny-v1.0-data)!
 * 2024.02.20 **Bunny technical report is ready!** Check more details about Bunny [here](https://arxiv.org/abs/2402.11530)!
 * 2024.02.07 **Bunny is released!** Bunny-v1.0-3B built upon SigLIP and Phi-2 outperforms the state-of-the-art MLLMs, not only in comparison with models of similar size but also against larger MLLMs (7B), and even achieves performance on par with LLaVA-13B!